Prevailing Research Areas for Music AI in the Era of Foundation Models: Responsible Music AI

-Over the decades, countless legal conflicts have come up between the creators of copyrighted works and disruptive technologies (affecting cable television, MP3 players, and even streaming services); most of these cases have failed in the courts, given that the technologies' capabilities were not at odds with the interests of copyright holders.
-However, generative \ac{AI} models have progressed and proliferated at an unprecedented rate, vastly outpacing the evolution of laws and policies \cite{SamuelsonP2023science}.
-Most recent litigation has targeted the tendency of \acp{LLM} to reproduce portions of copyrighted text (e.g., song lyrics) which was present in its training data---legally licensed or illegally web-scraped.
-For example, the company Anthropic was sued by three major music publishers for infringing on copyrighted song lyrics.
-Meanwhile, the American Society of Composers, Authors \& Publishers (ASCAP) has pushed for lawmakers to legislate AI prioritizing human creators, consent, compensation, credit, transparency, and global consistency \cite{Poritz_2023}.
+Over the years, disruptive technologies—from cable television to MP3 players and streaming services—have repeatedly clashed with copyright holders, often resulting in legal battles that ultimately favored technological progress.
+Today, generative AI models are advancing at a pace that far exceeds the evolution of laws and policies \citep{SamuelsonP2023science}.
+Recent litigation has focused on large language models reproducing copyrighted content, such as song lyrics, from both licensed and web-scraped training data.
+For instance, Anthropic was sued by major music publishers for alleged infringement, while organizations like ASCAP are advocating for legislation that prioritizes human creators, consent, compensation, credit, transparency, and global consistency \citep{Poritz_2023}.

-On the whole, copyright is a major concern, because licensed music tracks should not be used to train any machine learning models, especially for commercial purposes.
-Although copyright protects the rights of artists and labels, it may present a large barrier for bootstrapping novel music technologies and startups.
-Further research can be done towards devising an equitable easy-to-apply attribution mechanism to music data/metadata.
-One potential mechanism for this could be a robust melody similarity detection algorithm (noting that harmony similarity does not fall under copyright infringement).
-This could enable more legal data usage and profit-sharing without holding back emerging \ac{MIR} research or applications.
+Copyright remains a central concern, as using licensed music tracks for model training--especially for commercial purposes—poses significant legal and ethical challenges.
+While copyright protections support artists and labels, they can also hinder the development of new music technologies.
+There is a growing need for equitable, easy-to-apply attribution mechanisms for music data and metadata \citep{herremans2025royalties}.
+Research into frameworks for attribution, fairness, and openness evaluation is increasingly important to balance the interests of creators and technologists.
+Potential solutions include robust melody and timbre similarity detection algorithms, which could facilitate legal data usage and profit-sharing without stifling research \cite{herremans2025royalties, lu2025melodysim}.

+In addition, deep learning-based watermarking \citep{roman2024proactive, chen2023wavmark}, originally designed for speech, is now being adapted for music.
+Data poisoning methods such as Glaze \citep{shan2023glaze} and Nightshade \citep{shan2024nightshade} have also shown promising results in the image domain, by applying subtle modifications to images that render the data ineffective for training specific generative models.
+Early research has begun exploring similar techniques for music \citep{barnett2024audiodata}.
+The development of new technologies for protecting artist rights is emerging as an important research topic.